Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Literature Review

 \section{Literature Review}

-The LRP has been extensively studied for several decades with numerous comprehensive surveys and literature reviews devoted to the subject \cite{lopes2013taxonomical,drexl2015survey,prodhon2014survey,cuda2015survey,albareda2019location,schneider2017survey,mara2021location,min1998combined,nagy2007location}.
-Among the various variants of the LRP, the CLRP is the most commonly studied variant.
-In this section, we briefly review the different exact and heuristic methods that have been developed to solve the CLRP, including those based on machine learning techniques.
+The LRP has been extensively studied for several decades with numerous comprehensive surveys and literature reviews devoted to the subject \citep{drexl2015survey,prodhon2014survey,cuda2015survey,albaredasambola2020location,schneider2017survey,mara2021location,min1998combined}.
 We refer the reader to the aforementioned surveys for detailed reviews.